torquebox/torquebox.org/news/2011-07-13-torquebox-1-1-released.md

 # What's in this release?

-This is mostly a bug fix release, but does include few notable improvements:
+This is mostly a bug-fix release, but does include few notable improvements:

 * This version includes JRuby 1.6.3.
 If you aren't using the bundled JRuby, we recommend that you upgrade to 1.6.3, especially if you are using JRuby's 1.9